3 Best Practices for Complex B2B Sales

 1. Know Your Industry

-An experienced business development executive should be able to call into any industry and engage a decision maker in a conversation where business pains are revealed and solutions are discussed.
+An experienced business development executive should be able to cold call into any industry and engage a decision maker in a conversation where business pains are revealed and solutions are discussed.
 However, while a B2B sales call is ultimately about solving business problems, it’s imperative to understand the industry into which you are calling.

 Be prepared know industry terms so that you can discuss them at a business level.
 Understanding enough about the industry so that you can ask the right questions at the outset means you have a better chance at starting a real conversation and having a meaningful interaction that will lead to next steps.